-STAGE 3: Feasibility (CIDB 'Concept') (Refer to Attachment F DWAF KZN pro-forma feasibility study report)
+STAGE 3: Feasibility (CIDB 'Concept') (Refer to Annexure F DWAF KZN pro-forma feasibility study report)

 Note: In normal circumstances a civil engineer will be appointed to compile the feasibility study report (i.e. as the lead consultant and team member responsible for most tasks).
 However, the engineer will usually be required to use certain information supplied by other professionals / specialists in conjunction with his / her own input.
-Due to this, the PPT norm of setting out a toolkit by work packages is not altogether practical and instead the toolkit for this section has been set out per professional and with close reference to the existing and generally adequate DWA guidelines (Attachment F)
+Due to this, the PPT norm of setting out a toolkit by work packages is not altogether practical and instead the toolkit for this section has been set out per professional and with close reference to the existing and generally adequate DWA guidelines

-Total duration: Approximately 8 to 12 weeks
+Total duration: Approximately 6 to 8 weeks.